taoaas/Volume-Controller/README.md

 ## English

 ### Overview
-**Volume Controller** is a Chrome extension that allows you to control and remember the volume for each website individually.
-Once you set the volume for a site, it will be automatically applied every time you visit that site again.
+**Volume Controller** is a high-performance Chrome extension that provides stable volume management for every open tab.
+Using the Tab Capture API, it successfully bypasses site-specific limitations (like YouTube's automatic volume resets) to give you total control over your audio experience.

 ### Features
-- **Per-Site Memory**: Remembers your volume settings for each domain (e.g., YouTube, Twitter, Twitch).
+- **Total Dominance**: Works flawlessly on any website, including YouTube, YouTube Music, and Spotify, where other extensions often fail.
-- **All Tabs Management**: View and adjust the volume of all open web tabs from a single popup.
+- **Privacy First**: Designed to be transient and lightweight.
+No volume settings are stored in your browser; everything resets when you close the tab.
-- **Persistent Control**: Prevents websites (like YouTube) from overriding your set volume.
+- **Tab Management**: View and adjust volumes for all active web tabs from a single, clean popup.
-- **Multilingual Support**: Available in 10 languages.
+- **Multilingual**: Fully localized in 10 major languages.

 ### Installation (Manual)
-1. Download the `volume-controller.zip` from the [Latest Release]().
+1. Download `volume-controller.zip` from the [Latest Release]().
-2. Unzip the file to a folder.
+2. Unzip the file to a folder on your computer.
-3. Open Chrome and go to `chrome://extensions/`.
+3. Open Chrome and navigate to `chrome://extensions/`.
-4. Turn on **Developer mode** (top right).
+4. Enable **Developer mode** (toggle in the top right).
 5. Click **Load unpacked** and select the folder you unzipped.

 ---